 See our article below to learn more about COVID-19 certificates needed to travel to Barcelona and about the the public health control form that you will need to present at the Health Control checkpoint at Barcelona Airport:

 To know more about the COVID-19 measures and restrictions at Barcelona Airport, we recommend you read our article below:

 |Safety distance stickers at Barcelona airport luggage claim|

 The airlines now allow you one free date change, which is very convenient in case you need to postpone your trip.

 Flying from Barcelona Airport

-If you need to present a negative PCR test certificate upon arrival to your destination, we recommend you to read our article below:
+If you need an antigen or PCR test travel certificate to travel or to travel back to your country, we recommend you to read our articles below:

 Transport from Barcelona airport